 Estate Planning Portfolio An attractive and durable binder to organize legal documents and information that will be useful to your Trustees and Power of Attorney Agents.
-Revocable Living Trust Agreement(s) (Legacy Wealth Trust) Built on Legacy Wealth Planning concepts to protect both financial and non- financial legacies/wealth.
-Avoids Living Probate and Death Probate, saves federal estate taxes, customizes your inheritance plan.
+Revocable Living Trust Agreement(s) (Legacy Wealth Trust) Protects both financial and non-financial legacies/wealth.
+Avoids all levels of probate, saves federal estate taxes, customizes your inheritance plan.
 May be a joint trust or separate for each spouse if you are married.
-The trust options at pages 18 to 19 are included at no extra cost.
+Trust options at pages 18 to 19 are included at no extra cost.
 Funding and Title Transfer Documents and Instructions Personalized documents for your assets and accounts to be retitled to trust name, or to make beneficiary changes.
 We process most of the funding for you and provide simple documents for you to complete the rest.
 Includes instructions for accounts and property you acquire in the future.
+Personalized Video Explaining You Plan Our unique video explains how your legal documents work, what they mean, and other tips.
+This is yours to keep, and is a great tool to refresh your memory and to share with family.
+Currently available for revocable married joint trusts and trusts for unmarried persons.
 Trust Information Page Information at a glance about the estate planning documents and asset titling; Trust Diagram that shows in picture format how trust operates.
-Trust Identification Cards ID cards for use at financial institutions and to give to your future Trustees and POA Agents about who to call in the future if something were to happen to you.
+Trust Identification Cards ID cards for use at financial institutions and to give to your future Trustees and POA Agents about who to call if something were to happen to you.
 Pour Over Will Transfers to trust any assets titled to your name at death; a "safety net" for trust.
 Names guardian for minor children.
 Revokes old will.
 Property Power of Attorney Appoints your legal agents to serve if you are incapacitated.
 Living Will and "Living Will Supplement" Living Will declares wishes about termination of life support if terminally ill.
 Our Living Will Supplement gives more definition to the Living Will.
 Health Care Power of Attorney Appoints agents to make health care decisions if you are unable due to incapacitation.
 Release of Protected Health Medical privacy laws restrict release of medical information.
 This form allows your fiduciaries and others you name to secure your medical information for use in your care and to activate certain documents.
 Trust Affidavits Trust summary and excerpts of selected language to "prove-up" the trust.
-Up to three affidavits are provided, as needed.
 For special distributions of items of personal property, burial and funeral instructions.
 A book to share your stories, your life, your legacy.
 Changes joint tenancy assets to Tenancy in Common to fund the trust.
 A Separate Property Agreement is provided if needed (married clients).
 Life Insurance Summary To record information for all life insurance.
 States where important documents are located and people to notify in case of death or incapacitation.
 Anatomical Gift Authorizes organ and tissue donations.
 Glossary Explains legal terms in plain English.
 Trustee Instructions Trustee checklist of responsibilities and Special Reports on settling a trust.